forgefed/forgefed/README.md

 * transparent authentication and collaboration across federated instances
 * participating servers may be private access or public
+* server operators may be decide whether or not to allow public registrations
-* installing a home server and complying with licensing should be trivial to setup and maintain
+* installing a home server should be trivial to setup and maintain
+* licensing compliance should be trivial to maintain
-* users should not need to trust any server in the network other than their home server
+* users should never need to trust any server in the network other than their home server
-* users never send any contact details to, nor run any javascript on the other servers
+* users never send any contact details to other participating servers
+* users should never need to run any javascript from other participating servers
-* fully API accessible - even the reference website is just another client - this would naturally allow for adapters to other services that expose a similar API such as github
+* fully API accessible - even the reference website which will be the NotABug front-end will be just another API client - this would naturally allow for adapters to other services that expose a similar API such as github
 * users can interact with foreign repos in all of the typical collaborative ways just as if they had an account on each foreign host
 * allow most or ideally all collaborative interactions without a web browser (e.g. custom clients or email)
-* the closely related preceding three bullet points are intended to allow interfaces to be maximally customizable - so that, for example, people who rely on accessibility features could run a home instance which is particularly well suited to screen readers - the cool kids can use or create snazzy CSS websites - yet others could interact with the service on a headless server using mutt
+* the preceding, closely related, three bullet points are intended to allow interfaces to be maximally customizable - so that, for example, people who rely on accessibility features could run a home instance which is particularly well suited to screen readers - the cool kids can use or create snazzy CSS websites - yet others could interact with the service on a headless server using mutt

 How It Works